Last Updated on February 22, 2022

 You drive on the righthand side of the road.

 As long as you are 18 years old, you can drive with your valid driver’s license for up to a year in Switzerland, before needing to obtain a Swiss driver’s license.
-The license must be in English, German, French, or Italian, otherwise, you’ll have to obtain an International driver’s license.
+The license must be in English, German, French, or Italian, otherwise, you’ll have to obtain an International driver’s license as you will have to do to drive in most European countries.

 Yes, Switzerland is part of the Schengen agreement.
 This means, specifically in regards to driving in Switzerland, there are no border patrols between it and its neighboring countries of Italy, France, Germany, Austria, and Liechtenstein.
 You will still see officers at the border, but they do not perform routine immigration checks.